rawandahmad698/PyChatGPT/README.md

 # 🔥 PyChatGPT
-#### 😶‍🌫️ OpenAI shadow-bans requests through <strong>bots/scrapers</strong>, I have confirmed this.. but guess what?
+#### 😶‍🌫️ OpenAI shadow-bans requests through <strong>bots/scrapers</strong>.
+This applies to all current scrapers/bots out there, I have confirmed this.. but guess what?
 I have created a bypass.
 Watch this repo for the next release

 [Discussion](https://github.com/rawandahmad698/PyChatGPT/issues/78)